Hartley Sawyer Fired From ‘The Flash’ After Racist Tweets Resurface Online

 Hartley Sawyer has been fired from The Flash after racist and misogynistic tweets he made in the past resurfaced online, The Hollywood Reporter exclusively reported earlier today.

-The tweets have since been deleted from Sawyer’s account, but screenshots circulated across social media.
+The posts have since been deleted from Sawyer’s account, but screenshots circulated across social media.
 Many of his statements contained homophobic, misogynistic, and racist remarks.
 Some of them also included offensive comments about sexual assault.

-According to the article, one of his tweets read, “Date rape myself so I don’t have to masturbate.”
+“Date rape myself so I don’t have to masturbate,” read one of his tweets, as quoted by the outlet.

-Another said, “The only thing keeping me from doing mildly racist tweets is the knowledge that Al Sharpton would never stop complaining about me.”
+“The only thing keeping me from doing mildly racist tweets is the knowledge that Al Sharpton would never stop complaining about me,” a second tweet supposedly read.

-While the tweets were from 2012, before Sawyer had been cast on The Flash, they surfaced at a time when the country is dealing with nationwide protests against systemic racism and police brutality.
+While the posts were from 2012, before Sawyer had been cast on The Flash, they surfaced at a time when the country is dealing with nationwide protests against systemic racism and police brutality.

-The political and social atmosphere since George Floyd’s death at the hands of the Minneapolis police force has also started a call-to-action from many black actors and actresses who have started to speak up about their mistreatment behind-the-scenes.
+The political and social atmosphere since George Floyd’s death while in the custody of the Minneapolis police force has also started a call-to-action from many black actors and actresses who have been speaking up about their mistreatment behind-the-scenes.

 Requests for The CW to treat its non-white actors better have become prevalent since Riverdale actress Vanessa Morgan spoke up and said she was underpaid and underwritten on the show.
-All of this may have contributed to the network’s quick decision to remove Dibny from the cast.
+All of this may have contributed to the network’s quick decision to remove Sawyer from the cast.

 Eric Wallace, the executive producer and showrunner of the series, released a statement confirming that Sawyer would not be returning for the upcoming seventh season of The Flash.